-Edwin Afari is an Agricultural Economist and a Specialist in Monitoring and Evaluation and Geographic Information Systems (GIS) with 12 years’ experience in research, teaching, project analysis & management.
-He has additional experience in data analysis & management.
-His area of expertise includes among others; design of performance management plans, M&E system set-up, performance tracking to manage for results, data quality assessments, designing and conducting impact assessments and evaluation of development programs using M&E tools.
+Edwin Afari is WCF’s Senior Program Manager – CLP based in Ghana.
+He responsible for the overall field operations of the Cocoa Livelihoods Program including implementation of the technical assistance work program with the matching grantee companies, ensuring effective coordination and consolidation of all donor and company reports for CLP, and supervision of all CLP staff and consultants.
+He is an agricultural economist and a specialist in monitoring and evaluation and geographic information systems (GIS) with 12 years of experience in research, teaching, project analysis, and management.
+He has additional experience in data analysis and management.
+His area of expertise includes design of performance management plans, M&E system set-up, performance tracking to manage for results, data quality assessments, designing and conducting impact assessments and evaluation of development programs using M&E tools.
 Other areas are project appraisals using project net worth tools and training in GIS application and field mapping of farms and features.